Colors

 If your running route is on dimly lit or unlit paths, where the ground is solid, you'll need a brighter headlamp.
 In this case, up to 300 lumens should be enough when running with a headlamp.
 Of course, a rear light is important here too.
 If you're running on bike paths or in unlit parks, you may encounter other other people at any time.

-Always be careful when jogging in the forest – especially in the dark.
-Roots, stones and fallen branches can turn the uneven path in front of you into a major tripping hazard.
-That's why it's important that your LED headlamp is very bright and also has an adequate illumination range when you're jogging in the forest.
-This way, you can easily see the path directly in front of you, and you can also see 50-100 meters ahead of you.
-So, your headlamp should have a strength of at least 200 lumens.
-This means that, even in the dark, running through the forest is no problem, because you can see what is in front of you.
+Always be careful when jogging in the forest - especially in the dark.
+Roots, stones or fallen branches can turn the already uneven path in front of you into a real tripping hazard.
+That's why it's important that your LED headlamp offers high luminosity and a long range when jogging in the forest.
+This allows you to see the path directly in front of you, but also at a distance of 50-100 meters.
+Your headlamp should therefore have at least 300 lumens.
+This means that running ahead in the forest in the dark is no problem.

 When trail running cross-country, your headlamp must meet special requirements.
 Because you're moving on uneven, unpaved terrain.
 You often don't decide which path you're going to take next until the last moment.
 To ensure that nothing gets in the way of your jogging adventure even in winter, you need a very bright and robust running headlamp.
 The illumination range should be at least 100 meters, so you can clearly see everything in front of you.
 A 500-lumen running lamp can give you enough light, but you may need even more luminosity.
 In this case, you can't rely on a lightweight jogging headlamp.
 The high luminosity requires a lot of battery power, which naturally adds to the weight.